atreyasha/dotfiles/develop.md

         3.  move `gitd` dotfile folder to private repo as well

+        4.  but think again because even base `git` contains personal information, so the distinction has to be different than pure user-specific vs. non-user-specific

     7.  make UZH and UP emails fully archived and delete everything except archived directories (keep those as starting mailboxes)